 Similarly, candidates for Professor may be expected to demonstrate broader and more significant institutional service than candidates for Associate Professor.
-Some candidates for Professor may base their case for promotion on their distinguished service to the university in collegial governance or other arenas.
+While promotion to Professor cannot be based in distinction in service, some candidates for Professor may base a portion of their case for promotion on their service to the university in collegial governance or other arenas.
 Such candidates should carefully document their claims of outstanding accomplishments.
-In such cases, internal letters should be as careful, objective and comprehensive as is traditional for outside letters of review; moreover, a larger number of internal letters than the minimum may be useful.
+In such cases, internal letters should be as careful, objective and comprehensive as is traditional for outside letters of review.

-Faculty applying for promotion to Professor on a record of Distinction in Service need to provide evidence of longstanding leadership and substantial contributions both within and outside the University.
-The portfolio must document superior performance at the highest levels of professional responsibility in the University, contributions to the community, and the academic or professional discipline, and substantial leadership at regional, state, and national, or international levels.
-Normally, university administrative appointments are not considered within this category.

 Role of Annual Evaluations